To learn more about the Pawtuxet River Watershed, click here. |

 With the second largest volume of water in Rhode Island and a substantial drop in elevation from its headwaters to Narragansett Bay, the Pawtuxet River watershed became a center of textile manufacturing plants.
 Numerous impoundments were created along the river and its tributaries, and along the banks were a series of mills and mill villages, many of which now have historical significance.
 In the late 19th century, this development was so intensive that an urban area emerged in the eastern Coventry-West Warwick area.
 Factories and villages both discharged their effluent and waste in the river, degrading water quality in the lower portions of the watershed.

-Click here to download a flyer
+Click here to download a flyer about the project and meeting |

 On June 21st at 7pm, the Pawtuxet River Authority will host a public meeting at Rhodes-on-the-Pawtuxet to update stakeholders on the progress of the dam removal project.
 Although construction has not yet begun, permits and contracting are underway.
 The public is welcome and encouraged to attend the public meeting.